Suped

 Gmail, Yahoo, and Apple Mail do not behave exactly the same way.
 The BIMI standard gives providers a way to verify brand-controlled logos, but each mailbox provider decides when to fetch, cache, and display the result.

-For Gmail, I plan for up to 48 hours once the record, certificate, and DMARC policy are correct.
-If the logo still does not show after that, the next checks are certificate type, PEM file chain, SVG format, and whether the exact sending domain has the BIMI record.
+For Gmail, allow up to 48 hours once the record, certificate, and DMARC policy are correct.
+If the logo still does not show after that, check the certificate type, PEM file chain, SVG format, and whether the exact sending domain has the BIMI record.
 If Gmail is the only failing mailbox, compare the setup against common Gmail logo issues before changing unrelated DNS.

 BIMI display wait ranges

-Use these ranges after DNS, DMARC, assets, and certificate checks are already clean.
+Use these ranges only after DNS, DMARC, assets, and provider-specific certificate checks are clean.

 0-24h